-I’ve been traveling for six years, and the number one question I receive is about how I can afford to travel so often.
+I’ve been traveling for years on end, and the number one question I receive is about how I can afford to travel.
 Even my parents don’t fully understand it!
 I’m here to answer your questions about how I afford to travel the world on a long-term basis.

 There’s always a little voice in the back of my head, and it’s never happy.